robert-carroll/ccsd-canvas/global-nav-custom-tray/global-nav-custom-tray-multi-config.md

-# Config for Global Nav Custom Tray - Multi Instance & SVG Options
+# Global Nav Custom Tray - Multi Instance & SVG Options

 This version of the Global Nav Custom Tray supports multiple tray instances and 3 options for choosing icons.
 > The standard tray, will be deprecated at later time.